hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 If you would prefer a more functional solution to looping over objects in GameMaker then take a look at the method `for_object` in [Appendix D](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#d-convenience-methods).
 This is a wrapper around `with` that applies a callback function to each object.

-It makes use of the `with` statement to provide the looping logic but ensures that the callback function is run in the same context that it was written in.
-This fits better with the style of encapsulating an object's logic in methods and allows us to access our own variables on `self` rather than `other`.
+It makes use of the `with` statement to provide the fast looping logic but ensures that the callback function is run in the same context that it was written in.
+This allows us to access our own variables on `self` rather than `other`.

 ```gml
 for_objects(oEnemy, function (instance) {